ubccpsc/310/resources/other/git.md

 `git add <fileName>`

+Note: once the file is added, it must still be [committed](#commit) and [shared](#push).
 If you are wondering what files are untracked:

-`git status .`
+`git status`

 <a name="commit"></a>
-## Committing work
+## Committing changes

-After completing work, you need to complete it so the current status of your tracked files can be saved in the repo.
+After completing some changes, you need to track them in yuour local repo it so the current status of your tracked files can be saved.
 To commit the changes you have made to all files at once:

-`git commit -a -m "<message>"`
+`git commit -m "<message>"`

 If you just want to commit changes to a single file:

 `git commit -m "<message>" <fileName>`

 <a name="push"></a>
-## Sharing work
+## Sharing changes

 So far your commits just exist on your local machine.
-To share them with others, you will need to upload them to the server:
+To share your changes with others, you will need to upload them to the server:

 `git push`